 Strolling around the Boston Public Garden is one of the nicest outdoor things to do in Beantown.
 The garden was established all the way back in 1837: in fact, it is the oldest botanical garden in the USA.
 Read on to discover 10 fun things to do in the Boston Public Garden!

 Separated only by Charles Street from the Boston Common, the other historic green space in downtown Boston, the Public Garden features a lagoon and dozens of mature trees.
-If you’re like me, you like to take green breaks when exploring a city.
-And the Boston Public Garden makes for the perfect green break when exploring downtown Boston.

 A BRIEF HISTORY OF THE BOSTON PUBLIC GARDEN